Portland, Oregon: Climate

 Summers in Portland are warm, dry, and sunny, though the sunny warm weather is short-lived, from mid-June to early September.
-June, July, August and September account for a combined 4.19 in of total rainfall – only 11% of the 36.91 in of annual precipitation.
-The warmest month is August, with an average high temperature of 82.3 °F. Because of its inland location 62 mi from the coast, as well as the protective nature of the Oregon Coast Range to its west, Portland summers are less susceptible to the moderating influence of the nearby Pacific Ocean.
+Because of its inland location 62 mi from the coast, as well as the protective nature of the Oregon Coast Range to its west, Portland summers are less susceptible to the moderating influence of the nearby Pacific Ocean.
 Consequently, Portland occasionally experiences heat waves, with temperatures rising above 90 °F for a few days.
-However, on average, temperatures reach or exceed 80 °F on only 61 days per year, of which 15 days will reach 90 °F and only 1.3 days will reach 100 °F. In 2018 more 90-degree days were recorded than ever before.
+However, on average, temperatures reach or exceed 80 °F on only 61 days per year.

 On June 28, 2021, Portland recorded its all-time record high temperature of 116 F and its warmest daily low temperature of 75 F during a major regional heat wave.
-The record had been broken for three consecutive days with daytime highs of 108 F on June 26 and 112 F on June 27; the previous record of 107 F was set in July 1965 and matched twice in August 1981.
-A temperature of 100 °F has been recorded in all five months from May through September.
-The warmest night of the year averages 68 F.
+The record had been broken for three consecutive days with daytime highs of 108 F on June 26 and 112 F on June 27; the previous record of 107 F was set on July 30, 1965, and matched on August 8 & 10, 1981.

 Spring and fall can bring variable weather including high-pressure ridging that sends temperatures surging above 80 °F and cold fronts that plunge daytime temperatures into the 40s °F (4–9 °C).
 However, lengthy stretches of overcast days beginning in mid-fall and continuing into mid-spring are most common.
 Rain often falls as a light drizzle for several consecutive days at a time, contributing to 157 days on average with measurable (≥0.01 in) precipitation annually.
-Temperatures have reached 90 °F as early as April 30 and as late as October 5, while 80 °F has been reached as early as March 16 and as late as October 21.
 Thunderstorms are uncommon and tornadoes are very rare, although they do occur.